Excess salt could trigger or amplify autoimmune diseases

 The impact of salt on the adaptive immune system

-Inspired by these results, Dominik Müller and Markus Kleinewietfeld, respectively from Max Delbrueck Center (Germany) and the Hasselt University (Belgium), and their colleagues wondered if excessive salt intake could create a similar problem in adaptive immune cells like regulatory T cells (or regulatory T lymphocytes) (Tregs).
+Inspired by these results, Dominik Müller and Markus Kleinewietfeld, respectively from Max Delbrueck Center (Germany) and the Hasselt University (Belgium), and their colleagues wondered if excessive salt intake might create a similar problem in adaptive immune cells like regulatory T cells (or regulatory T lymphocytes) (Tregs).

 These cells are responsible for maintaining the balance between normal immune system function and excessive inflammation.
 Tregs are sometimes referred to as the “police of the immune system” because they ward off undesirables, such as self-reactive immune cells (which attack the body itself), and ensure that immune responses proceed from controlled manner without harming the body.